kommander/aden/docs/index.md

       ways to add styling // -> .shared/some.css -> require(.shared/some.css) > *.js || /base.css

     TODO: -n -nd flag // -> new direcotory aden boilerplate script. -nd starts in devmode

+    TODO: How to style markdown content (content wrapping?)

  -->